What are the weight-lifting restrictions in the workplace?

-- Eliminate a manual handling operation where this is reasonably practicable
+- Eliminate manual handling tasks where reasonably practicable

 - Assess the risk of injury from any manual handling operation that cannot be avoided

-- Reduce the risk of injury, for example, by reducing the time spent on manual handling tasks or using aids such as wheelbarrows, hoists and forklift trucks
+- Reduce the risk of injury (if the risk cannot be removed).
+For example, the employer may reduce the time spent on manual handling tasks or provide suitable equipment such as wheelbarrows, hoists, and forklift trucks

-When assessing the risks associated with a manual handling task, employers should consider the following five factors:
+When assessing the risks associated with a manual handling task, employers should consider the following 5 factors:

-- The nature of the task - does it involve excessive movement, frequent lifting, lowering or twisting or poor posture?
+- The nature of the task: Does the task involve excessive movement, frequent lifting, lowering, twisting or poor posture?

-- The nature of the load - is it heavy, bulky, difficult to grasp with both hands, sharp-edged or unstable?
+- The nature of the load: Is the load heavy, bulky, difficult to grasp with both hands, sharp-edged, or unstable?

-- The capability of the individual - is the worker fit and able to carry out the task?
-Do they have previous or existing injury that might be aggravated?
+- The capability of the individual: Is the worker fit and able to carry out the task?
+Do they have previous or existing injuries that might be aggravated?

 Why don't the Regulations specify a maximum weight?

-The concern is that giving "safe" weight limits for lifting and carrying may encourage employers to focus on those limits rather than assessing the overall suitability of a manual handling operation.
+The concern is that providing safe weight limits for lifting and carrying would be almost arbitrary.
+Employers would be able to claim compliance by adhering to prescriptive weight limits alone, rather than focussing on risk assessing the overall suitability of a manual handling operation.

 The weight of an item is only one factor that determines whether a load can be lifted and transported safely.
-Each of the five factors must be examined closely for possible safety improvements.Back to top
+Each of the above 5 factors must be carefully considered by employers.

 Your solicitor will fight for the best possible compensation settlement for you, and the highly-experienced panel of solicitors have an excellent track record of winning work accident claims.